Premises Liability Claims

 2. Breach of that legal duty; and

-If you or a loved one sustained an injury or death on the premises of a third-party, call Collum Law Firm, P.C. today.
-Joshua Collum has successfully handled many types of premises liability claims.
+If you or a loved one sustained an injury or death on the premises of a third-party, call Collum Law Firm.
+Joshua Collum and our team have successfully handled many types of premises liability claims.
 We know how to investigate and prove these claims.
+Have confidence in attorneys that care – call Collum.